11/3/24

 Yes, son, it’s a faithful tale.

-Henry, in the coming months human beings will be raised, entering the Kingdom of God, Eternal life, are you ready to skyrocket into the Heavens my son?
+Henry, in the coming months human beings will be raised, entering the Kingdom of God and have Eternal life, are you ready to skyrocket into the Heavens my son?

-Yes, ah Jesus, it sounds, well, breathtaking, but I'll miss mescal, tamales, and pussy.
+Yeah, well, la, Jesus, it sounds breathtaking, but I'll never give up mescal, tamales, and pussy.

 After partying through the night, things felt right again